 You can shower the day after surgery, and let water run over your hip.
 You will go home with a waterproof dressing over your incision.
-This is a good water resistant barrier, and should be left on for the first week.
+This is a good water-resistant barrier and should be left on for the first 2 weeks.
+Dr. Foran will take the dressing off at your two-week post op visit.
 You should avoid soaking in a bath or pool for at least 3-4 weeks after surgery, when your incision is completely healed.